jmbarne3/simple-nws-weather-block/README.md

   chance of precipitation.
-- **Hourly forecast.** The next two to twelve hours, each with an icon and a temperature, labeled in the *forecast location's* time zone rather than the visitor's — so a campus in Florida reads the same whether the page is opened from Orlando or from Tokyo.
+- **Hourly forecast.** The next two to twelve hours, each with an icon and a temperature, labeled in the *forecast location's* time zone rather than the visitor's.

-All five draw on the same two National Weather Service endpoints, so a seven-day strip costs a visitor no more requests than a single temperature does.

-Everything visible is configurable, and nothing is announced to screen readers as a glyph and a bare number.
-A single reading becomes a sentence — "Current weather in
-Orlando: Partly Cloudy, 78 degrees Fahrenheit" — and a forecast becomes a list with one sentence per period.
+Every field is optional, and the sidebar offers only the ones the chosen layout can show.
+Whatever is on screen, screen readers get a sentence rather than a glyph and a bare number: a single reading is announced as "Current weather in Orlando: Partly Cloudy, 78 degrees Fahrenheit", and a forecast as a list with one sentence per period.

 ## Requirements